XeonLyfe/Brimstone/README.md

 # Usage / Speed

-(it can run this test in around 50-80 ms)
-Probably not a great test, but still faster than you would ever really need.
+This isn't a very great test, but the output of this can be seen below:

 ```java
 public class Test {